Spreads/Spreads/README.md

 by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-##Roadmap

-Persistence and network replication is already implemented and will be gradually released.
-Persistence could be implemented on any ordered key-value storage, including relational data bases.
-On MySQL, we could get around 1 million `<DateTime,decimal>` read/write performance (batched) with dev settings.
-For replication, we use NetMQ's clone pattern and a [broadcast](https://github.com/zeromq/netmq/pull/401) feature of Pub/Sub.
-We are working on making storage and transport pluggable, so that we could use any existing high-performance storages like Cassandra/Scylla or any messaging system like Aeron/NATS.

 ## Status and version
 Current status is alpha and it will remain alpha until 1.0-... releases.